-Every LGO student conducts a six-month applied research internship project.
-The projects focus on unique operations, product development, and high tech problems across many different industries.
-LGO internships provide the industrial “laboratory” for research on operations management and engineering, resulting in cutting-edge advancements and tangible solutions that benefit the host company.
-Research completed at the company forms the basis for the master’s thesis, which is a dual-degree academic paper overseen by an MBA and an engineering professor.
+Every LGO student conducts a six-month operations management internship project.
+The projects focus on unique research in product development, manufacturing, and high tech problems across many different industries.
+LGO internships provide an industrial “laboratory” for research on operations management and engineering.
+Students use cutting-edge advancements to tackle tangible solutions that benefit the host company.
+Internship research forms the basis for the master’s thesis, which is a dual-degree academic paper.

-All LGO internships take place at a partner company.
-Companies develop business-critical projects in areas at the frontier of applied technology in business.
+All LGO internships take place at an LGO partner company.
+Companies develop business-critical projects in areas at the frontier of operations research and management.

 The LGO program guarantees an internship for every admitted student.
 LGO students don’t search for an internship.
 Rather, the program works with the student to pair them with a project.

 Developing internships for each LGO class is a delicate balance.
 Working with LGO’s Research Manager, a subset of the LGO class join the Internship Committee.
-The committee helps to define projects that balance the needs of partner companies’ business processes, student interest, and academic expectations from the MIT School of Engineering and the MIT Sloan MBA program.
+The committee works to define projects that balance different expectations.
+Each internship must balance partner companies’ business processes, student interest, and academic expectations from MIT.

-The LGO Internship Committee works with program staff to develop project proposals from the partner companies that will fulfill all stakeholder needs and be interesting for the class.
+The LGO Internship Committee helps develop project proposals from the partner companies that fulfill everyone’s needs and are interesting for the class.
 To do this, the committee gathers data, presents results to partner companies, and helps solicit and approve proposals.
-Within a few months of the program start, the Internship Committee will have 50 to 60 internships for the class to consider.

 Students and projects are paired using an interview process and matching algorithm.
 Each LGO student interviews for 15 to 25 internships, then ranks them in order of preference.
 Partner companies do the same for each available internship.
 An optimization software, developed by an LGO alum, places students in an internship to maximize everyone’s desires.
 About 75% of the time, students get one of their top three internship preferences.

-In the past 3 years, about 20 percent of LGO internships were in the Boston metro area, about 20 percent based in the Pacific Northwest, and roughly 20 percent were based outside of the USA.
+In the past, about 20 percent of LGO internships were in the Boston metro area.
+About 20 percent were based in the Pacific Northwest.
+Roughly 20 percent of LGO interns work outside of the USA.
 We’ve made a map of internship locations in the past three years below.

 To do an internship abroad, students do not need any language backgrounds or skills.
 An active desire to learn more about the region adds to the experience, and international internships are one of the many opportunities for global exposure through the program.

 International students take Curricular Practical Training (CPT) to do internships in the USA.
 In rare cases, international students take Optional Practical Training (OPT) during the internship.
-International students have also done LGO internships outside of the USA, and are aided in the required visa process for that country.
+International students have also interned outside of the USA, and are aided in the required visa process for that country.
 There are a few partner companies who cannot accommodate international LGO students because of required national security clearance.

 During your LGO internship, you’ll work on a defined problem that applies your MBA operations and engineering coursework.
 The internship lasts six months, and happens over the summer and during one of your semesters during the LGO program.
 Usually, this is your second fall, although some internships happen during your first spring semester.

 While you’re on-site with the company, you’ll still have strong support from MIT.
-One faculty advisor from MIT Sloan and one faculty advisor from the School of Engineering will oversee your internship research and resulting thesis.
+One faculty advisor from MIT Sloan and one from the School of Engineering oversee internship research and the resulting thesis.
 They visit you at the company site and engage with project staff.
 Internships also offer numerous leadership opportunities.
-Learning to lead by building trust and influence are critical skills developed during the internship and are used by LGO graduates throughout their careers.
+Learning to lead by building trust and influence are critical skills.

 Internships at partner companies are the cornerstone of the LGO experience.
 During the internship, students receive a small relocation stipend and cost of living stipend (variable on location).
 These stipends are in addition to your LGO fellowship applied to tuition.